 1. (Re)discover your purpose

 The world is a loud place, and most of it is noise.
-If you don’t agree, just try remembering the last post you saw on your Instagram scroll just now.
 As a communications professional it’s your job to create signal: to resonate with people.

 An important rule to resonate with your audience is to be real.
-Audiences are more demanding than ever before.
-They insist upon transparency.
 Brands that don’t stick to their values, or simply don’t seem to have a deeper purpose than making money, are punished with oblivion.
 Brands with a clear purpose, on the other hand, thrive.
-Take brands like Ben & Jerry's and Dove that show their commitment to social or environmental causes through concrete action.
-In a 2018 report, Unilever stated that sustainable brands grew 69% more than other businesses under the same parent brand.
-These brands were also responsible for 75% of overall growth.
+Take brands like Ben & Jerry's and Tony's Chocolonely that show their commitment to social or environmental causes through concrete action.
+Edelman Trust Barometer 2023 report reveals that sustainably-marketed products are growing twice as fast as their traditional alternatives.
+With more consumers

 Our job as communications specialists is to create signal, and that starts with rediscovering your brand's purpose.

-So before you get carried away with catchy puns for your Instagram captions, it's important to take a step back and define the core of your brand.
-Begin by doing a quick exercise with your team: shoot them an email with these questions:
+So before you get carried away with catchy puns for your Instagram captions, it's important to take a step back and define your brand's core.
+Begin by doing a quick exercise with your team — shoot them an email with these questions:

 - What is our company's purpose?
 Describe it in 3 words.